 Physical Therapists Use the Diagnostic Label

-Given a particular patient problem, the first goal of the physical therapist's evaluation is to determine if managing ...
+Given a particular patient problem, the first goal of the physical therapist's evaluation is to ...